dnhansen/livinglab-docs/src/views/operational/installation.md

       Afterwards, test the connection on the application server:

           psql -h 172.16.2.81 -U postgres -d postgres

+      If the PostgreSQL server is listening on another port than 5432, specify this using the `-p` flag.

       TODO: Consider how much of this can be brought under configuration management.

+      ### Troubleshooting

+      Error:

+          Job for postgresql-17.service failed because the control process exited with error code.

+      More information: Inspect the logs (on Red Hat located in the data directory, TODO check Debian).

+      Potential causes:

+      - The port 5432 is already in use.
+If the process listening on 5432 cannot instead listen on another port, change the port PostgreSQL will listen to by changing the value of the variable `port` in `postgresql.conf`.

+      - A lock file cannot be created in the directory `/run/postgresql`, either since it does not exist or because the `postgres` system user does not have the right permissions.
+Ensure that this directory exists and is owned by `postgres`.

   - title: "Nginx configuration"
     content: |